newvoll/ssmbak/README.md

 # CLI Quickstart
 You'll need the awscli and credentials that can create IAM resources (to assign minimal permissions to the lambda role).
+Each code block is followed by another block of its output.

 ```
 pip install ssmbak
 SSMBAK_STACKNAME=ssmbak
 ssmbak-stack $SSMBAK_STACKNAME create
 ```
-Output:

 ```
 06/13/24 01:43:05   CREATE_IN_PROGRESS  ssmbak  AWS::CloudFormation::Stack  User Initiated
 ...